Vibrance MedSpa

 Limit Alcoholic Beverages

 Alcohol consumption causes your body to produce melatonin; this puts your body into a low-energy state.
-It can also hurt your quality of sleep and make you feel tired or hungover the following day.
+It can also hurt your quality of sleep, disrupt your sleep cycle, and make you feel tired or hungover the following day.

 Move More!